 I had a flying visit to Toronto on my way home from the Women in Travel Summit.
-After an 8-hour day road tripping from Quebec, I arrived to Toronto sticky, cramped, and exhausted with my family into my Lifetime Development condo rental.
+After an 8-hour day road tripping from Quebec, I arrived to Toronto sticky, cramped.
 My dad was there to receive an award at a conference, but I had only 17 hours in the city before I had to hop on a Greyhound bus back to Michigan and cut the family road trip short.
 Due to, ya know, work.
 Besides just being exhausted from all the conferencing and driving and just wanting to stay in one place and CHILL, I think I also wanted to stay in Toronto because it’s… cool!
 As in, sunglasses emoji cool.
 It reminds me a bit of a Canadian Chicago.
 I only wish I had more time to explore, so I’m hoping I can make that happen soon…

 In the mean time, I’ll be sharing my short impressions of Toronto from my 17 hour visit.